-From here we are one step closer to re-setting and repairing the body and its systems that have been affected by the constant onslaught of stress chemicals coming from the adrenal glands.
+From here we are one step closer to resetting and repairing the body and the systems that have been affected by the constant onslaught of stress chemicals coming from the adrenal glands.

-How a person ends up defaulting to patterns that are more harmful than helpful is far beyond the scope of this article, but suffice it to say that our “actions” and “reactions” are incredibly complex and therefore we need an approach that is equally rich in complexity.
+How a person ends up defaulting to patterns that are more harmful than helpful is far beyond the scope of this article, but suffice it to say our actions and reactions are incredibly complex and therefore we need an approach that is equally rich in complexity.

 Or to use a good ‘ol bus riding analogy

-So when you get on a new bus with a safer more confident driver, and his skills are so smooth that you hardly feel the ride your system goes on a bit of alert.
+So when you get on a new bus with a safer, more confident driver, and his skills are so smooth you hardly feel the ride, your system goes on a bit of an alert.
 But then maybe you start to see the scenery and notice the other passengers because you aren’t in constant survival mode.
-You even find yourself feeling so safe that you drift off and take a nap!
-But before too long that internal (survival) system of yours say: “Wait a second, this is NOT what we know!
+You even find yourself feeling so safe, you drift off and take a nap!
+But before too long that internal (survival) system of yours says: “Wait a second, this is NOT what we know!
 Where’s the old guy, get me off this bus!”

-The physiology and all its merrymen kind of panic due to the unfamiliarity.
-Even though the higher brain that can reason with all of this, knows you are in better hands.
+The physiology and all its merrymen begin to panic due to the unfamiliarity.
+Even though the higher brain can reason with all of this and knows you are in better hands.

 Introducing The Body-Mind-Environment Connection

 The type of neurosensory practices I teach involve bringing what I have coined the Body-Mind-Environment Connection, or BMEC.
-When we can practice at this multidimensional level that exists in the human system and within the human relationship to the environment, we, step-by-step, reset and rewire our neuropathways at the root level.
+When we can practice at this multidimensional level that exists in the human system and within the human relationship to the environment, we can, step-by-step, reset and rewire our neural pathways at the root level.

-This type of focus requires practice, and much like learning a martial art such as Judo or Karate, there are levels that one must work through so as to gain enough solid foundation to move to the next level.
+This type of focus requires practice, and much like learning a martial art such as Judo or Karate, in that there are levels one must work through so as to gain enough solid foundation to move on to the next level.

-This kind of body-mind-environment-connection practice is never mastered – it’s a continual work in progress, but it’s worthwhile lifestyle if you are keen on successful longevity.
+This kind of body-mind-environment-connection practice is never mastered; it’s a continual work in progress, but its a worthwhile lifestyle if you are keen on successful longevity.

-If you are intrigued on how this is done, then I’ll be the first to say that it can’t be explained via words – practice is essential.
+If you are intrigued on how this is done, then I’ll be the first to say that it can’t be explained with words.
+Practice is essential.